Simone de la Chaume

 Simone Thion de la Chaume (24 November 1908 – 4 September 2001) was a French amateur golfer.

+Career

 In 1924, she became the first foreign player to win the Girls Amateur Championship and in 1927 the first to win the British Ladies Amateur, then the most prestigious tournament in British and European ladies' golf and an event her daughter, Catherine Lacoste, would also win 42 years later.

 At the 1927 U.S. Women's Amateur, she lost in the third round to former three-time champion, Alexa Stirling.

+Personal life

 While attending a Davis Cup match, Simone de la Chaume met the French tennis star René Lacoste.
 They married in 1929 and had three sons and a daughter.
 The Lacostes would go on to form the Lacoste company and build a sportswear empire.
 They also founded the Golf de Chantaco club in Saint-Jean-de-Luz in the Pyrénées-Atlantiques département of France near Biarritz.

 Simone Lacoste died in Saint-Jean-de-Luz in 2001.